John McCoy (musician): Mammoth

-Post-Gillan, McCoy recruited session drummer Vinnie "Tubby" Reed, guitarist "Big" Mac Baker and vocalist Nicky Moore to form a band initially called Dinosaur.
+In late 1986, McCoy recruited session drummer Vinnie "Tubby" Reed, guitarist "Big" Mac Baker and vocalist Nicky Moore to form a band initially called Dinosaur.
 The name was already in use by a Californian band, so McCoy renamed his new band Mammoth.
 The name was also a tongue-in-cheek reference to the large size of the band members: McCoy weighed 120 kg or 265 pounds, Reed 140 kg or 309 pounds, Baker 152 kg or 355 pounds, and Moore 127 kg or 280 pounds.

 The band toured with Whitesnake and Marillion and were well received by fans.
-They released three singles, "Fatman", "All The Days" and 'Can't Take The Hurt"; and two albums, Mammoth and Larger And Live.
+They released three singles, "Fatman", "All The Days" and 'Can't Take The Hurt"; and two albums, Mammoth (1988) and Larger And Live (previously known as XXXL, 1997).
 In 1988, the entire band appeared in the film Just Ask For Diamond, playing the henchmen.
 Musically, commercial success eluded them however and the band eventually split in 1989, with McCoy becoming an independent producer.